everweij/react-laag/README.md

 ### Resize observer

-If you want to take full advantage of react-laag positioning change detection, make sure your target browsers support `ResizeObserver`.
+If you want to take full advantage of react-laag's positioning change detection, make sure your target browser(s) support `ResizeObserver`.
 To get a detailed list which browsers support this feature consult [Can I use](https://caniuse.com/resizeobserver).
 As of now, this sort of means all modern browsers except IE 11.
 If you need to support IE 11 you can optionally provide your app with a [polyfill](https://github.com/que-etc/resize-observer-polyfill).
 If you don't want to pollute the global context you can also pass in the polyfill via the option in `useLayer`: